-All CARV products are made from fine vegetable tanned leather.
-This leather is produced using a liquor containing natural tannins, such as tree bark, leaves and berries, giving it a beautiful look, smell and natural finish.
-Vegetable tanned leather adapts and ages well over time as the natural oils are retained in the tanning process.
-The beauty of this type of leather is that it has a life of it's own, darkening and developing a patina (a sheen that develops on the surface) over time.
-This all adds to the joy and character of your CARV product.
+All CARV leather bags and leather goods are made from sustainable vegetable tanned leather.
+This type of natural leather is produced using a liquor containing naturally occurring tannins, such as tree bark, leaves and berries, which give it a beautiful look, smell, and natural finish.
+Vegetable tanned leather adapts and ages beautifully over time as the natural oils are retained in the tanning process.

-To keep your vegetable tanned leather in the best shape the following is recommended:
+To keep your vegetable tanned leather goods in the best shape, the following is recommended:

-General care - Clean any spillages as soon as you can with a dry cloth and only resort to a damp cloth for particularly stubborn marks.
+General care - Clean any spillages on your leather bag as soon as you can with a dry cloth.
 Avoid cleaning detergents as they will dry out the leather.
-If after lots of use you do notice a slight dryness or dullness, you should condition your leather using a natural leather conditioner that is designed for aniline leather.
+If after lots of use you do notice a slight dryness or dullness, you can condition your leather bag using a natural leather conditioner that is designed for aniline leather.
 Always test on a discreet area first to see if you are happy with the result and be careful not to coat the stitching.
-Becky recommends Oakwood Leather Conditioner which you can pick up online, or you can order a small care pack here (which will last around 6 months).
+Becky recommends Oakwood Leather Conditioner.

-Water contact - As we avoid heavy artificial coatings our leather is not totally waterproof, but if you are caught in a rain shower and see dark streaks don't worry, simply let the leather dry naturally then polish gently with a dry cloth.
-Never try to dry your products quickly with artificial heat, as it will cause the leather to dry and become brittle.
+Water contact - CARV leather goods don’t have heavy artificial coatings so the leather is not totally waterproof, but if you are caught in a rain shower and see dark streaks don't worry, simply let the leather dry naturally.
+Don’t be tempted to dry your products quickly with artificial heat as it will cause the leather to dry out.

 Marking - Avoid contact with sharp objects to prevent scagging and scratching.
-If you do notice marks in the leather these can be gently buffed out using natural leather conditioner.
+If you do notice marks in the leather these can be gently buffed out using a soft cloth and natural leather conditioner.

-Brass hardware - Our buckles and fittings are solid brass and so, much like leather, they will develop a patina with use.
-We suggest a regular polish with a jewellery cloth to keep the brass glossy, but you may prefer to let it darken; it's all part of making the product your own.
+Brass hardware - CARV buckles and fittings are solid brass and so, much like leather, they will develop a patina with use.
+A regular polish with a jewellery cloth with keep the brass glossy, but you may prefer to let it darken; it's all part of making the product your own.

-Ageing - The vegetable tanned leather will age beautifully.
+Ageing - Vegetable tanned leather will age beautifully.
 This will involve softening and creasing in areas that see the most movement and also a slight darkening as the leather absorbs oils from your skin.
 This ageing is the joy of owning naturally tanned leather and will be totally unique to you.
-If, over time, your backpack or belt straps need to be tightened you can punch a couple of new holes for the buckles.
-This can be easily done with a low-cost tool that can be found on amazon here.
-Or alternatively you can arrange a visit to Broadway Market and Becky will add the holes for you.
+If, over time, your backpack or belt straps need to be tightened you can punch a couple of new holes for the buckles get in touch to arrange a visit to the leather bag shop on Broadway Market in Hackney and Becky will add the holes for you.